pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Have a look around...
 At the end of the helix, residues A198 has an orange Ramachandran ball and a green difference map peak along the peptide.
 Let's flip that too while we are here.

   - Click the "Flip Peptide" button and pick the "C" atom of A197.
+    You can use the key-bding "Shift Q" to flip the peptide when you hover of an atom of the residue and see golden balls.

 _As before, the Rama balls update, the maps update (the green blob disappears), the R-factor updates and we get more Moorhen points._